 Chinch bugs, sod webworms, armyworms, grubs, Bermuda mites, chafer beetles, mole crickets and others dining on your lawn and plants?
 We can put an end to their free lunch!
 Whether they are sucking, chewing or boring into your turf and ornamental plants call us for a diagnosis and an integrated pest management plan.

 Dollar spot, leaf spot, red thread, snow mold. patch disease, brown patch – let us find out what is causing those dead patches of turf.

-A small nonnative beetle causing devastation of Redbays, avocados and other Laurel Family Trees.
+Laurel Wilt Disease – A small nonnative beetle causing devastation of Redbays, avocados and other Laurel Family Trees.
 Read more about Laurel Wilt Disease in Brevard County.

-Unfortunately many species of whitefly are prevalent in Florida.
+White Fly Infestation – Many species of whitefly are prevalent in Florida.
 Spiraling Whitefly infestation has increased dramatically in Brevard County over the last few years.
 Normally they will not kill a healthy plant, but the plant may be unsightly with a waxy, sticky substance covering the leaves.
 Black Sooty Mold will soon start growing on the sticky substance.
 Ficus are known to lose their leaves if heavily infected.
 The mold may decrease photosynthesis and affect the health of the plant.
 The following factors; degree of infestation, plant species affected and cost of treatment, need to be considered before establishing a treatment plan.

 The goal of this program is to cause the minimal harm to environment while maintaining turf and ornamental plants.
 Tropic Greenery already practices an integrated pest management system on all their accounts.
 For those that want to take this a step further a fully organic program can be designed for your entire property or a portion of your yard.